 Does CGI U provide meals?

-CGI U will provide meals for attendees for the duration of the meeting.
+CGI U will provide meals for attendees free of cost for the duration of the meeting.

 CGI UNIVERSITY NETWORK